 Friend of the Sea certification programme for sustainable fish farming provides a tool for aquaculture industry to develop in respect of the marine environment.

 Why Certify Sustainable Aquaculture?

-Aquaculture today accounts for over 50% of the fish destined for human consumption (FAO 2016).
+Today aquaculture accounts for over 50 percent of the fish destined for human consumption (FAO 2016).

-With an expanding population coupled with the declining productivity of natural fisheries, aquaculture is expected to play an ever greater role in meeting this demand in the future.
+With this expanding population coupled with the declining productivity of natural fisheries, aquaculture is expected to play an ever greater role in meeting this demand in the future.

-However, there are major environmental concerns related to fish farming, including habitat destruction, organic and chemical pollution of nearby aquatic and benthic ecosystems, disease and parasite transmission to wild populations.
+This rapid growth of the aquaculture sector inevitably presents sustainability challenges and there are major environmental concerns related to fish farming, including habitat destruction, organic and chemical pollution of nearby aquatic and benthic ecosystems and disease and parasite transmission to wild populations.

-Friend of the Sea has developed a certification standard for aquaculture to minimise the negative effects of aquaculture operations, providing a tool for the fish farming industry to develop while respecting the marine environment, preserving natural resources for the future.
+Friend of the Sea has developed a series of sustainable standards of certification for aquaculture that minimises the negative effects of aquaculture operations, therefore providing a tool for the fish farming industry to develop whilst respecting the marine environment and preserving our valuable natural resources for the future.

-Friend of the Sea Sustainable Aquaculture criteria require:
+Friend of the Sea’s Sustainable Aquaculture Certification criteria require: